Samsung Galaxy S25

-The Samsung Galaxy S25 is a series of high-end Android-based smartphones developed and marketed by Samsung Electronics as part of its flagship Galaxy S series.
+The Samsung Galaxy S25 is a series of high-end Android-based smartphones manufactured, developed, designed and marketed by Samsung Electronics as part of its flagship Galaxy S series.
 They collectively serve as the successor to the Galaxy S24 series.
-The S25, S25+ and S25 Ultra models were announced on January 22, 2025, at the Samsung's Galaxy Unpacked event in San Jose, California, and were released on February 7, 2025.
+The first three models were announced on January 22, 2025, at the Samsung's Galaxy Unpacked event in San Jose, California, and were released on February 7, 2025.

-Two additional models were also launched in the series: the Galaxy S25 Edge, was launched at Galaxy Unpacked on May 13, 2025, and was later released on May 30; and Galaxy S25 FE was launched on September 4, 2025 and was released to the market two weeks later on September 20, 2025.
+Two additional models were also launched in the series: the Galaxy S25 Edge, was revealed at the end of the first event, then launched at Galaxy Unpacked on May 13, 2025, and later released on May 30; and Galaxy S25 FE was launched on September 4, 2025 and was released to the market two weeks later on September 19, 2025.